 A Notary Public has to confirm:

-Notarial statements from the Nordic countries are exempt from this requirement.
+Notarial statements from the Nordic Countries are exempt from legalization requirements.

 All title documents must be submitted in original.